I like this meme for all the wrong reasons.

 Because you know there is going to be that o-n-e volunteer docent at the natural history center or zoo who is going to see this poison/venom ditty and only spread that “one-every-five” factoid that is totally and completely bullshit.

 This reminds me of the photo meme of Pope Francis juxtaposed with obviously athiest belief structure.
-(See image below.)
+(See image of Pope Francis above.)
 The pope would never say these general atheist considerations because they’re not remotely part of Catholicism.
 I watched many of my Catholic friends pass this around saying, “hey, you know that new pope is a great guy!”
 In so doing they unfortunately questioned their own understanding of their own faith.
 I’m not judging whether atheism or Catholicism are good or bad.
 I’m just showing this as a reminder that what we believe is easily swayed by what we see.
 Juxtaposing a credible external authority with a sketchy but plausible quote is easy to do.

 It’s pure entertainment.
 But if it’s partly sketchy, it’s probably all sketchy.